BabylonJS/Documentation/content/landing_pages/PGsupport/Playground.md

 --- | ---
 [full.html](https://www.babylonjs-playground.com/full.html#6F0LKI#2) | show the render area in full screen [frame.html](https://www.babylonjs-playground.com/frame.html#6F0LKI#2) | show the render area in full screen, but with a bottom toolbar showing FPS, reload and edit buttons
-[indexStable.html](https://www.babylonjs-playground.com/indexStable.html#6F0LKI#2) | use the BJS stable version, not the preview one
 [debug.html](https://www.babylonjs-playground.com/debug.html#6F0LKI#2) | used to run a version of the playground which uses debug version of babylon.js
-[index-local.html](https://www.babylonjs-playground.com/index-local.html#6F0LKI#2) | used for local development using VSCode

 ## Forum sharing